-Dr. Bruce G. Pollock, MD, PhD, FRCP(C), FCP is Vice President of Research and Director of the Campbell Family Mental Health Research Institute at CAMH, and Professor of Psychiatry and Pharmacology at the University of Toronto.
-He is also the inaugural Peter and Shelagh Godsoe Chair in Late-Life Mental Health at the University of Toronto and CAMH.
+Dr. Bruce G. Pollock, MD, PhD, FRCP(C), FCP is a senior scientist with the Adult Neurodevelopment and Geriatric Psychiatry Division and vice president of research and director of the Campbell Family Mental Health Research Institute at CAMH.
+He is also a professor of psychiatry and pharmacology at the University of Toronto, and the inaugural Peter and Shelagh Godsoe Chair in Late-Life Mental Health at the University of Toronto and CAMH.

 Dr. Pollock has received numerous awards and honours.
 He received the 2017 Canadian Academy of Geriatric Psychiatry (CAGP) Award for Outstanding Contributions in Geriatric Psychiatry.
 He was honoured with the designation of Distinguished Fellow of the Canadian Psychiatric Association (CPA) in 2015, and Distinguished Life Fellow of the American Psychiatric Association (APA) in 2016.
 He has received the Distinguished Investigator Award of the American Association for Geriatric Psychiatry (AAGP) and served as President of the AAGP, the first Canadian to serve in this position.
 Dr. Pollock has also been awarded APA Jack Weinberg Memorial Award for excellence in Geriatric Psychiatry, the Award for Research in Geriatric Psychiatry by the American College of Psychiatrists, and the William B. Abrams Award in Geriatric Clinical Pharmacology from the American Society for Clinical Pharmacology and Therapeutics (ASCPT).